DataDog/documentation/content/en/network_monitoring/network_path/path_view.md

 {{< img src="network_performance_monitoring/network_path/path_view_2.png" alt="Path view in Network path highlighting a path selected from source to destination" >}}

-Click any path from the source to the destination to observe additional details such as `Hop TTL`, `Hop Latency`, `Traversed count`, and also click **View Device Details** to navigate to the Device details page for the selected device.
+Click any path from the source to the destination to observe additional details such as `Hop TTL`, `Hop Latency`, and `Traversed count`.
+Then, click **View Device Details** to navigate to the Device details page for the selected device.

 {{< img src="network_performance_monitoring/network_path/path_details.png" alt="Path view in Network path highlighting path details." >}}